Understanding university admissions tests

 Getting your head around the many different university admissions tests can be difficult, which is why we’ve put together this handy guide with all the basic information you’ll need – what the different tests are, how you prepare for them, and what to do if you don’t get the results you were hoping for.

 The most common admissions tests for universities are:

 - LNAT (Law National Aptitude Test) – used by nine universities, including Durham University, University College London and University of Oxford

-- BMAT (BioMedical Admissions Test) – used by nine universities, including Imperial College London, University of Cambridge and University of Oxford
+- BMAT (BioMedical Admissions Test) – used by nine universities, including Imperial College London, the University of Cambridge and the University of Oxford

 - UCAT (University Clinical Aptitude Test) – used by 30 UK universities, including University of Warwick, University of Sheffield and University of Edinburgh.
 NB the test was previously known as UKCAT.

 - MAT (Mathematical Admissions Test) for Oxford (for both maths and computer science degrees), Imperial College London and Warwick*